 Abbreviations, acronyms, and medical terminology are used for many conditions, and for instructions on medication prescribed by your doctor.
 This is a shortlist of common abbreviations you may have seen on a doctor's notepad; a prescription drug package or bottle; lab or other test results; or in your doctor's notes.

 - ALL: Acute lymphoblastic leukemia.

 - B-ALL: B-cell acute lymphoblastic leukemia

-- FSH: Follicle stimulating hormone.
-A blood test for follicle stimulating hormone which is used to evaluate fertility in women.
+- FSH: Follicle-stimulating hormone.
+A blood test for follicle-stimulating hormone is used to evaluate fertility in women.